misaliperver/golesson/lesson1/lesson1.md

 ## Note
 - Define struct name and keys' first character  as upper case
 - Define Initialize and Get function
+- If you add and read new package, you must use git add before you use
 - runtime:
 - - first of all main.go init package processed
 - - then main.go init function processed